per4mnce/Address_Bloc/README.md

 # Address-Bloc
-My first Ruby application is an address book called Address Bloc.
+My first Ruby application is an address book.

 ## Features:
-* How to run a Ruby program from the command line
+* Ruby program from the command line
-* Create an interactive menu
+* Interactive menus
-* Represent the address book and entries with Ruby models
+* Ruby models used to represent data
 * Import entries from a file
-* search the address book
+* Search
-* testing
+* Testing

 ## Technology Focus:
 Ruby, Command line, Cloud-9